abhirooptalasila/COVID19-Diagnosis-using-AI/README.md

 * Alert Mechanisms
 	- All mobiles of people in confinement zones should be **monitored for movements 24/7** (Geofencing)
 	- If anybody moves outside defined area send alert to police patrols in that jurisdiction

+To improve model accuracy we could obtain a proper dataset of CT scans and **collaborate with Radiologists to produce segmentation masks** so that the model acctually searches for symptoms of COVID in CT scans.

 ## References